AlexNexton/MS1-OneArena/README.md

 They might like to:

-- *Be introduced to the personal trainers*
+- *Be introduced to the personal trainers.*
 - *See some of the memebers in action (photos etc)*
-- *Hear some of the feedback from previous or exsisting memebers*
+- *Hear some of the feedback from previous or exsisting memebers.*
 - *See if the Gym is also present on social media sites (facebook, instagram, etc)*
-- *Check out the timetable and pick a time that best suits them*
+- *Check out the timetable and pick a time that best suits them.*
-- *Join the Gym via the 'join now' and 'sign up' buttons*
+- *Join the Gym via the 'join now' and 'sign up' buttons.*

 The website provides:

-- A link to all social media platforms One Arena has.
+- *A link to all social media platforms One Arena has.*
-- A contact email address where potenial memebers can open a more formal dialogue.
+- *A contact email address where potenial memebers can open a more formal dialogue.*
-- A Gallery of photos to have a more indepth look into the gym and it's memebers.
+- *A Gallery of photos to have a more indepth look into the gym and it's memebers.*
-- A google maps map to facilitate users in easily finding the gym.
+- *A google maps map to facilitate users in easily finding the gym.*
-- A timetable of all available classes.
+- *A timetable of all available classes.*

 ## Website Wireframes